A Few Hours in Old San Juan: What to Do When You Get Off a Cruise

 Visiting Old San Juan is a great introduction to Puerto Rican history, culture, and hospitality.
 If your cruise itinerary includes a stop here, then you’ll be right in the heart of the old city, where you’ll find dozens of historic landmarks, museums, galleries, boutiques, and shops all seamlessly incorporated into one of the best-preserved Spanish colonial cities in the world.

-Old San Juan is incredibly walkable, so you can definitely plan to explore many sites on foot, if you like, but there are also free trolleys on a circuit of the city making it easier to get around.
-You can also find taxis or Uber, if there’s something you want to see that’s too far to walk.
+Old San Juan is incredibly walkable, so you can definitely plan to explore many sites on foot if you like, but there are also free golf carts around called Garita Carts on a circuit of the city making it easier to get around.
+You can also find taxis or Uber if there’s something you want to see that’s too far to walk.

 Explore Forts and Local History

 Old San Juan has two famous forts, called castillos in Spanish, which are managed by the National Park Service of the United States and you can visit both for a single entry fee.
 Tours are offered throughout the day in both English and Spanish.

 Castillo San Felipe del Morro juts out of the corner of the islet towards the Atlantic Ocean, guarding the entrance to the Bay of San Juan.
 It was built during the 16th century, and inside there are exhibits illustrating its significance for the military and cultural history during the Spanish colonization of the New World.
 The sprawling lawn in front of the fort is a popular place to fly kites.